-If you don't have a family name you want to bestow upon your little one on the way, then you definitely still want to give them a moniker that means something (to you, to others, and one day, to them).
-Although all titles have a meaning of sorts, some go back further and are rooted in history; Arabic baby names fit into that category.
-And in case you were wondering, Arabic baby names come from the 22 countries in the Middle East and Africa that form the Arab League.
+If you don't have a family name that you want to bestow upon your baby, then you may still want to give them a moniker that means something to you, to others, and one day, to them.
+Although all titles have a meaning of sorts, some go back further and are rooted in history; Arabic baby names fit that bill.
+Arabic baby names come from the 22 countries in the Middle East and Africa that form the Arab League.

 The language comes from the Semitic family, of which Hebrew, Aramaic, and Phoenician also belong.
-This helps put things into perspective since as we mentioned, the Arab language goes back—way back.
+The Arabic language goes back—way back.
 In fact, it's rumored to have originated in the second millennium B.C. and is actually interwoven into both the Muslim and Christian religions.
 Needless to say, these names have heart and are particularly unique over here in the States.
-So go on, keep reading to see our absolute favorite Arabic baby names we (strongly) hope you consider.

 Ring a bell?
 This sweet name was given to Bella and Gigi Hadid's model brother.
 It translates to "brighter, clearer."
-Although the name peaked in popularity in the 1980s, we're going to make a bet that there's going to be a surge again relatively soon (after all, the Hadid factor is real).
+Although the name peaked in popularity during the 1980s, we bet that there's going to be a surge again relatively soon (the Hadid factor is real).

 If you're searching for a title with tons of flair, then look no further.
 Laila comes from an Arabic word that translates to "night, holy."
 Fun fact: Members of the indigenous Sami tribe in Finland use this moniker instead of the Scandinavian name Helga.

-We've seen the name Alexander shortened to "Xander" and like that, so why not just go all in and give your child the title but with a "Z?"
-In English, the Arabic baby name translates to "smart, intelligent, compassionate."
-An adorable name that puts your child on a pedestal?
-Check, check, and check.
+We've seen the name Alexander shortened to "Xander," so why not keep things simple and give your child this title but with a "Z?"
+In English, the name translates to "smart, intelligent, compassionate."

 The name Hana comes from an Arabic word meaning "bliss."
 Former boxer Muhammad Ali liked the title so much that he gave one of his daughters this name.
-(Worth noting: He gave another one of his other daughters the name Laila.)
-If you were wondering, it's pronounced the same way as Hannah.
+(Worth noting: He gave another one of his daughters the name Laila.)

 This is a popular Arabic baby name for good reason: it translates to "handsome."
-As you likely know, this name is more popular in the States than most of the other names on the list—it's even the name of Jussie Smollett's character on the popular show Empire.
-And if you watch the show, then you also know that this name makes for a great nickname: "Mal" (pronounced like the word for shopping center).
+This name is more popular in the States than most of the other names on the list—it's even the name of Jussie Smollett's character on Empire.
+And if you watch the show, then you also know that this name makes for a great nickname: "Mal."

-The reason you've heard this title before is because the famous Somali-American supermodel goes by this one name (she was actually born "Zara").
+The reason you've heard this title before is because the famous Somali-American supermodel goes by it, though she was actually born "Zara.
 It comes from an Arabic word meaning "faith" or "true believer."
 Like Jamal, it's also popular in the States.
 In fact, it's one of the most popular Arabic names in the U.S.